Badminton railway line: Westerleigh loops

 The loops at Westerleigh, connecting the Badminton line with the Midland Railway at Yate, had been opened to goods trains concurrently with the Badminton main line itself.
 The GWR wished to use the loops to operate an independent service between Bristol and Gloucester, using running powers over the Midland Railway.
 However the Midland argued that the running powers, so far as the Westerleigh and Yate connections were concerned, only applied to traffic for the Severn and Wye line.
 They insisted that any Bristol to Gloucester through trains should use their Mangotsfield line from Bristol, incurring higher charges for use of the line.
 The issue went to arbitration and then to litigation, but the loop lines were out of use while the dispute continued.
 It was finally resolved in 1908 when they were reopened for goods trains, on 9 March.
 On 20 October they were inspected for passenger operation by Colonel Yorke and on 2 November 1908 the first use by a through passenger train took place.

 During World War I the east loop was closed to save staff, from 18 December 1916 to 18 February 1919.
 Traffic on the east curve was never heavy, and it was closed from 10 July 1927.
 However, during World War II there were concerns that main routes might be blocked by enemy action, and the curve was reopened as an emergency alternative route.
 This included the provision of a new Westerleigh East Junction signal box; the curve was available from 16 August 1942 until final closure on 4 January 1950.

 Badminton station

-A covenant was signed between the Duke of Beaufort and the Great Western Railway undertaking that four passenger trains would make calls at Badminton station every day, and in addition any train must stop there if a first class passenger desired to alight.
+A covenant was signed between the Duke of Beaufort and the Great Western Railway undertaking that four passenger trains would make calls at Badminton station every day; in addition, any train must stop there if a first class passenger desired to alight.